This page will be updated as the situation changes. [Updated 13 January 2021]

-(Three Boroughs HC in London, Dryad HC in Brighton, and Colne Housing in Essex):
+(Three Boroughs HC in London, Dryad HC in Brighton, and Brentwood Housing in Essex):

 Most services you receive are provided by your Co-op or managing agent, and so they will be making their own arrangements for the services they provide you.

 Not everyone out there is trustworthy and some people will take advantage of this unusual situation our society is facing.